SumayaAlam19/Assignment1/README.md

 ## T1A2-10  ##############################
 ## T1A2-11 Help File

 **Installation**
 First of all you need a desktop or a laptop computer to run this application.
 A mobile or a tablet is not suitable for this.

-Then installation of ruby 2.5.1 version is needed.
+Windows:
+* To download Ubuntu go to https://www.microsoft.com/en-us/p/ubuntu-1804-lts/9n9tngvndl3q?activetab=pivot:overviewtab

+* In PowerShell running as Admin Enable-WindowsOptionalFeature -Online -FeatureName Microsoft-Windows-Subsystem-Linux

+* If it's complaining about the feature not being enabled.

+* In the Ubuntu window run the following: apt policy ruby

+* If the output looks like this: ruby:Candidate: 1:2.5.1

+* Then you are good to run: sudo apt install ruby

 * Open Terminal app

 * Clone [Git repository](git@github.com:SumayaAlam19/Assignment1.git)###############################
-* Run SA_Photography.rb
+* Run SA_Photography.rb in Terminal

 **Dependencies required by the application to operate:**
 To run  this application following installations are needed
 * sudo gem install colorize